Mosque to visit after covid-19 ends(3): Mosque of Kairouan

 This monumental construction was originally built 1,350 years ago under the guidance of famous Arab general Uqba Ibn Nafi.
 Some twenty years later, the city of Kairouan was attacked and overrun by Berbers who had the mosque vehemently razed by 690.

-The final major refurbishment of the Mosque was made by Aghlabids during the 9th century, drawing out its current silhouette.
-At the time, the city of Kairouan was becoming a major trade centre in the Islamic civilisation, assembling famed and talented scholars from around the Middle-East.
+The final major refurbishment of the Mosque was made by Aghlabids during the 9th century.
+Drawing out its current silhouette.
+At the time, the city of Kairouan was becoming a major trade centre in the Islamic civilisation.
+This assembling famed and talented scholars from around the Middle-East.

-Throughout the long-lasting centuries, the Kairouan Mosque gradually shifted in form as periodical additions and restorations were made to it by various rulers, forming the marvellous interior we know today.
+Throughout the long-lasting centuries, the Kairouan Mosque gradually shifted in form as periodical additions and restorations were made to it by various rulers.
+This forming the marvellous interior we know today.

 Towards the 18th century, the mosque had already lost most of its former scholarly value.
-Nevertheless, the architectural grandeur of the Mosque progressively enticed worldwide popularity, recurring as a common subject of depiction for European poets and explorers.
+Nevertheless, the architectural grandeur of the Mosque progressively enticed worldwide popularity.
+This recurring as a common subject of depiction for European poets and explorers.